FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *orthernJayMan 7 days ago
+By *orthernJayMan over a year ago

 Obviously I can’t comment re the menopause and its impact, that said, regular UTI’s are “often a sign of something else”, I’m quoting an Endocrinologist who I’ve recently spent time with.